Spain sets COVID-19 daily case record with over 55,000 new infections: health ministry

 The death toll went up by 379, bringing the total number of coronavirus fatalities to 36,257 in Spain, which approved a six-month state of emergency last week to try to curb the second wave of contagion.

-The 379 deaths was the sharpest one-day rise of the second wave, though still a far cry from nearly 900 at the peak of the first wave of the virus in late March.
+The 379 deaths was the sharpest one-day rise during the second wave, though still a far cry from nearly 900 at the peak of the first wave of the pandemic in late March.

-The big jump in infections can partly be explained by the accumulation of cases over a three-day bank holiday weekend in Spain.
+The big jump in infections could partly be explained by an accumulation of cases over a three-day bank holiday weekend in Spain.

-The official cumulative number of infections now stands at 1,240,697, but Prime Minister Pedro Sanchez has said the real total is likely above 3 million based on prevalence studies and estimates.
+The official cumulative number of infections now stands at 1,240,697, but Prime Minister Pedro Sanchez has said the real total is likely to be above 3 million, based on prevalence studies and estimates.

+The northern region of Asturias asked for permission on Monday from the Spanish government to impose a two-week home lockdown as the pressure on health services reached breaking point.

+“What most worries is the rise in hospital cases, more than the first wave and above all in intensive care.
+This could push our health service to the limit,” Asturias regional president Adrian Barbón told a press conference.

 Our Standards: The Thomson Reuters Trust Principles.